UNFmontreal/toad/doc/toad/src/en/tasks/04-Denoising.md

 - `rician: 1`

-`number_array_coil`: The number of phase array coils of the MRI scanner.
+`number_array_coil`: The number of MRI scanner phase array coils.

-If your scanner does a SENSE reconstruction, ALWAYS use `number_array_coil=1`, as the noise profile is always Rician.
+If your scanner does a SENSE reconstruction, ALWAYS use `number_array_coil=1`: the noise profile is always Rician.
 If your scanner does a GRAPPA reconstruction, set `number_array_coil` as the number of phase array coils.

 - `number_array_coil: 1`

-remove extra files at the end of the tasks
+removes extra files at the end of the tasks

 - `cleanup: False`